-How to Install Fail2Ban on CentOS Stream 10: Step-by-Step Guide
+How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 What Is Fail2Ban and Why You Need It

-• Detecting repeated failed login attempts
+2. Detecting repeated failed login attempts that match configurable patterns (called filters)

-Key Benefits of Fail2Ban
+Key Benefits of Using Fail2Ban

 Prerequisites

-• You are running CentOS Stream 10
+• You are running CentOS Stream 10 (verify with cat /etc/os-release)

-• You have root or sudo privileges
+• You have root or sudo access

 • Your system packages are up to date

-Update your system:
+Update your system before starting:

 sudo dnf update -y

-Step 1: Enable Required Repositories
+Step 1: Enable the EPEL Repository

 sudo dnf install epel-release -y

-Verify repository is enabled:
+Verify the repository is active:

 dnf repolist